Basil007-B/Dog-Cat-Classifier-using-Ollama/README.md

 - JavaScript
 - Requests Library

----
-📸 How It Works
+---📸 How It Works
 Upload an image
 Flask converts image into Base64
 Image is sent to Ollama LLaVA model
 AI analyzes the image
 Prediction is streamed live to the UI
 🧠 Example AI Response
----ANIMAL: dog
+ANIMAL: dog
----CONFIDENCE: high
+CONFIDENCE: high
----EXPLANATION: The image shows a brown dog with floppy ears.-
+EXPLANATION: The image shows a brown dog with floppy ears.

->📁 Supported File Types
+📁 Supported File Types
---JPG
---JPEG
---PNG
---GIF
---WEBP
+JPG
+JPEG
+PNG
+GIF
+WEBP
 🔥 Future Improvements
 Add multi-animal detection
 Improve confidence scoring